RBVI/ChimeraX/src/apps/ChimeraX/ChimeraX.rst

     Turns off querying the Toolshed at startup (not default).

 ``--lineprofile``
     Turn on line profiling.
-See `Line Profiling`_ for details.
+See :ref:`line-profiling` for details.
     Turns off querying the Toolshed at startup.

 ``--listioformats``